Embird Embroidery Software

 Follow Embird on Pinterest

-This page explains how to use the mask technique in Embird Studio NEXT to split vector objects for creating intricate, multi-colored embroidery designs.
-By employing Shaping operations like Intersection and Difference with a temporary mask object, users can divide a single object into multiple segments with precise overlaps, ensuring a high-quality sew-out without gaps.
-This method offers an efficient alternative to manual digitizing of each segment.
+This tutorial explains how to utilize the mask technique in Embird Studio NEXT to split vector objects for multi-colored embroidery designs.
+By employing Shaping operations such as Intersection and Difference with a temporary mask object, you can divide a single object into multiple segments with precise overlaps.
+This ensures a high-quality sew-out without gaps and offers an efficient alternative to manually digitizing each segment.

 The Temporary Mask Object